redis/docs/content/integrate/riot/architecture.md

 ---
+description: RIOT architecture
+linkTitle: Architecture
 title: Architecture
-linkTitle: Architecture
 type: integration
-description: RIOT architecture
 weight: 4
 ---

 {{< image filename="/integrate/riot/images/architecture.svg" >}}

-{project-title} processes data in batch fashion: a fixed number of records (batch AKA chunk) is read, processed, and written at a time.
+RIOT processes data in batch fashion: a fixed number of records (a batch or a chunk) is read, processed, and written at a time.
-Then the cycle is repeated until there’s no more data on the source.
+Then the cycle is repeated until there is no more data on the source.

 ## Keys

-Import commands ([`file-import`]({{< relref "/integrate/riot/files#file_import" >}}), [`faker-import`]({{< relref "/integrate/riot/generators#faker" >}}), [`db-import`]({{< relref "/integrate/riot/databases#database-import" >}})) construct keys from input records by concatenating a keyspace prefix and fields.
+Import commands ([`file-import`]({{< relref "/integrate/riot/files#file_import" >}}), [`faker-import`]({{< relref "/integrate/riot/generators#faker" >}}), [`db-import`]({{< relref "/integrate/riot/databases#database-import" >}})) construct keys from input records by concatenating a keyspace prefix with the field names.

 {{< image filename="/integrate/riot/images/mapping.png" >}}

 ## Batching

-The default batch size is 50, which means that an execution step reads 50 items at a time from the source, processes them, and finally writes then to the target.
+The default batch size is 50, which means that an execution step reads 50 items at a time from the source, processes them, and writes them to the target.
-If the target is Redis, writing is done in a single command ([Redis Pipelining](https://redis.io/topics/pipelining)) to minimize the number of roundtrips to the server.
+If the target is Redis, writing is done in a single command (see [Redis Pipelining](https://redis.io/topics/pipelining)) to minimize the number of roundtrips to the server.

-You can change the batch size (and hence pipeline size) using the `--batch` option.
+You can change the batch size (and hence the pipeline size) using the `--batch` option.
-The optimal batch size in terms of throughput depends on many factors like record size and command types (see [Redis Pipeline Tuning](https://stackoverflow.com/a/32165090) for details).
+The optimal batch size in terms of throughput depends on many factors like record size and command types.
+See [Redis Pipeline Tuning](https://stackoverflow.com/a/32165090) for details.

 **Batching example**